mayakraft/math-for-artists/10/index.md

 There is a benefit to using single equations, if there is an option.
 We will see this in a later class when we do distance-function shader drawing.

+Get familiar with some tricks to form some popular simple wave shapes

+- [wolfram](https://mathworld.wolfram.com/FourierSeriesSawtoothWave.html) (see-also section at the bottom, triangle wave...)

 ## Pure Data

 ### [scope.pd](pd/scope.pd)